RILAB/bis101/lecture15.md

 #### RNA elements Class I

-- transcribe RNA, reverse transcribe into DNA (reverse transcriptase)
+- transcribe RNA, use an enzyme called reverse transcriptase (what does it do<strong style="font-size: 150%; color: red;">?</strong> )transcribe into DNA
 - DNA moved to nucleus, integrase inserts into genome.
 - copy and paste
 - small to very large (20kb)